 Those who have ever suffered similar misfortunes can judge from their own experiences how great my agitation and anxiety were at the moment.

-While the knight had his own horses, Richer and the boy now had to go on foot, carrying their baggage, all the while with the rain falling in downpour.
+While the knight had his own horse, Richer and the boy now had to go on foot, carrying their baggage, all the while with the rain falling in a downpour.
 It soon proved too much for the child, and he “lay down, completely exhausted.”
-With the sun already setting, Richer made a tough decision – the boy and the baggage would remain behind, while he and the knight would continue on to Meaux to get help.
+With the sun already setting, Richer made a tough decision – the boy and the baggage would remain behind, while he and the knight would continue onwards to Meaux to get help.

 Advertisement